-We have tried cases for both plaintiffs and defendants before numerous U.S. federal and state courts.
-Our team of experienced litigators has extensive experience representing clients in the popular Eastern District of Texas, federal districts and the International Trade Commission.
-Our practice includes both defending against non-practicing entities with a high rate of success negotiating favorable settlements for our clients early in the litigation process, and where appropriate, mounting an aggressive, substantive defense.
+Osha Liang’s U.S. Litigation Group handles a wide variety of intellectual property disputes including patent, trademark, copyright, unfair trade practice, and trade secret matters.
+Our team of experienced litigators has extensive experience representing clients in Federal District Courts across the United States, including the popular Eastern District of Texas, as well as the International Trade Commission (ITC).
+Our practice frequently includes defending against non-practicing entities, with a high rate of success both in negotiating favorable settlements for our clients early in the litigation process and, where appropriate, mounting an aggressive, substantive defense.

-In addition to traditional courtroom litigation, Osha Liang leverages its patent office experience to providing representation at the recently formed Patent Trial and Appeal Board, where we have to date handled over 35 proceedings.
-From federal trials to inter partes reviews to covered business method patent reviews, our litigators have handled virtually every type of intellectual property proceeding.
+In addition to traditional courtroom litigation, we leverage our patent office expertise to provide representation at the Patent Trial and Appeal Board (PTAB), where Osha Liang has handled an ever-growing number of proceedings.
+From federal trials, to post-grant reviews, to covered business method patent reviews, our litigators have successfully handled virtually every type of intellectual property proceeding.

 ADVANCED TECHNICAL EXPERTISE

 Our attorneys are as diverse as the industries we represent.
 Our backgrounds include a wide variety of engineering and science degrees, including electrical engineering, mechanical engineering, chemical engineering, material science, chemistry, physics, neuroscience, genetics, biology, cell and molecular biology, food and biotechnology, pharmaceutical sciences, imaging science, and computer science.
 Calling upon our wide-ranging experience and focused IP perspective, we create cutting-edge litigation strategies to be dynamic and effective.